mbilaljunaid/nexusai-erp/docs/getting-started/README.md

-# Getting Started with NexusAI ERP
+# Getting Started with NexusAIFirst ERP

-This guide will help you get NexusAI ERP up and running quickly.
+This guide will help you get NexusAIFirst ERP up and running quickly.

 ## Prerequisites